 System time zone

-This example shows sample output of the
+This example shows sample output of the setup command.

 Please type 'setup' to configure the appliance